Previous: `insts' File, Up: Database Configuration Files

 and one without.
 Only one or the other can be used (specifying one cancels the other).

-be indicated by a set of separate pitch components: oct
+be indicated by a set of separate pitch components: oct, let and acc.

-The number is interpreted using the default tuning defined in default-tune
+The number is interpreted using the default tuning defined in default-tune.
+Floating point numbers

 can be used to specify microtones—the number is rounded to the nearest microtone defined in the default tuning.